jerryhgladinet/docs/user_droid/source/index.rst

 Working with Office Applications
 ==================================

-If you have offic 365 for mobile applications installed, you can access these apps from CentreStack Android.
-For example, if you have Excel for Android installed, when previewing a xlsx file, you will see the Excel icon.
+If you have office 365 for mobile applications installed, you can access these apps from CentreStack Android.
+For example, if you have Excel for Android installed when previewing an xlsx file, you will see the Excel icon.
 Tap the Excel icon to open the file in Excel for editing.

 .. image:: _static/image_07_1.png